Billing for Preventive & Consultation Services

 Family practices can bill for allergy services, but coding must be precise.
 Allergy testing (e.g., CPT 95004 for percutaneous tests) is billed per allergen.
 This is separate from allergy immunotherapy (allergy shots), which uses codes like 95115-95117.
 Understand the bundling rules; an E/M visit is not typically billable on the same day as immunotherapy unless a separate, significant issue is addressed.

-No Cost Billing Audit
+Request a Billing Audit